Unveiling causal activity of complex networks

 In fig. \ref{Fig5}, we plot size and duration probability distributions (again with logarithmic binning of $1.1$) using avalanches and c-webs identified directly from the data; as predicted in fig. \ref{Fig1}, maximum c-web durations were longer than those of avalanches in all ten data sets.
-Maximum likelihood estimation of the power law exponents was performed over the scaling regions indicated by the dashed lines in fig. \ref{Fig5} using the methods described in \cite{Marshall2016}.
-This analysis produced exponents of $2.06$ and $1.33$ with log-likelihoods $-3.47$ and $-4.05$ for avalanche and c-web sizes, respectively (see fig. \ref{Fig5}A).
+Maximum likelihood estimation of the putative power law exponents was performed over the regions indicated by the dashed lines in fig. \ref{Fig5} using the methods described in \cite{Marshall2016}.
+The dashed lines simply serve as guides to the eye.
+This analysis produced putative exponents of $2.06$ and $1.33$ with log-likelihoods $-3.47$ and $-4.05$ for avalanche and c-web sizes, respectively (see fig. \ref{Fig5}A).
 The avalanche and c-web duration distributions (fig. \ref{Fig5}B) featured exponents of $2.37$ and $2.01$ with log-likelihoods of $-1.70$ and $-3.96$, respectively.
 Additionally, we note the emergence of isolated spontaneous activation events ($s=1$ c-webs) and dominance over larger c-webs, which does not fit the traditional picture of avalanche criticality.
-This demonstrates that while neuronal avalanches may exhibit approximate power-law scaling, thus suggesting potential underlying critical behavior, the corresponding c-web distributions do not; this is apparent from both a qualitative and quantitative examination.
+This demonstrates that while neuronal avalanches may exhibit apparent power-law scaling, thus suggesting potential underlying critical behavior, the corresponding c-web distributions do not; this is evident from both a qualitative and quantitative examination.
 Although we have not determined whether the data feature quasicritical dynamics, operating at or near the nonequilibrium Widom line, these results strongly suggest non-critical dynamics.
 To further illustrate how avalanches confound important dynamical information in the data, we plotted the average number of spontaneous events $\langle n_{\sf spont}\rangle(s)$, contained in avalanches as a function of their size $s$, and compared this to the expected result from a situation with a separation of timescales (which we verified using simulations), where SOC would be applicable (see fig. \ref{Fig5}A inset).
 In other words, our results put the application of the SOC framework to complex neural network dynamics into question.